-Over the last three decades Casa has developed a holistic, client-centered approach to treating individuals and families with substance use and co-occurring mental health disorders, helping more than 3,000 people gain the skills they need to become self-sufficient, contributing members of society and reuniting hundreds of families torn apart by addiction.
+Over the last three decades Casa has developed a culturally competent, person-centered, trauma-informed approach to treating individuals and families with substance use and co-occurring mental health disorders, helping more than 3,000 people gain the skills they need to become self-sufficient, contributing members of society and reuniting hundreds of families torn apart by addiction.

 Funding Supportive Housing in Boston: Casa Esperanza

 by Robert O'Malley, Federal Home Loan Bank of Boston

 Results Magazine, December 2012

 Housing for low-income, homeless opens in Roxbury

 By Matt Rocheleau, Boston.com

 Helping men, women and families recover from alcoholism and drug addiction, overcome homelessness and become self-sufficient.